DEPA: Self-Supervised Audio Embedding for Depression Detection: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the Major Program of National Social Science Foundation of China (No.18ZDA293).
+This work has been supported by National Natural Science Foundation of China (No.61901265), Shanghai Pujiang Program (No.19PJ1406300), State Key Laboratory of Media Convergence Production Technology and Systems Project (No.SKLMCPTS2020003) and Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102).
+We thank our collaboration with Bio-X Institute, Shanghai Jiao Tong University for the permission to use MDD dataset.
+Experiments have been carried out on the PI supercomputer at Shanghai Jiao Tong University.
 Experiments have been carried out on the PI supercomputer at Shanghai Jiao Tong University.